This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Connections

-The Left menu contains a link to the Connections page.
-This page displays all of your running connections on the Convertigo Server in real-time.
-This section introduces the Connections page and details the different following elements:
+The left menu contains a link to the Connections page.
+This page displays real-time activity on the Convertigo Server.
+This section introduces the Connections page and its main areas:

 Connections page